Xander93/example-api-platform-symfony/README.md

 `http://localhost:80`

 - To get our API working we have to create our database and our tables with the following commands:
-`docker-compose exec fpm ./bin/console doctrine:database:create`
+`docker compose exec fpm ./bin/console doctrine:database:create`
-`docker-compose exec fpm ./bin/console doctrine:schema:create`
+`docker compose exec fpm ./bin/console doctrine:schema:create`

 ## API Documentation :memo:
 The API documentation can be found in the above mentioned url or click here: <br>